awyrst/log_reg_scratch/README.md

 There is a function called "fit", which takes in an instance of a model and runs gradient descent on the loss function to arrive at the optimized values for the weights W.

-There is a function called predict, which takes in a model, and outputs the predicted labels.
+There is a function called predict, which takes in a model object and outputs the predicted labels.

-There is a function Accu_eval, that takes in the actual labels and predicted labels, and produces an accuracy score.
+There is a function Accu_eval that takes in the actual labels and predicted labels, and produces an accuracy score.

 The crossvalidate10 function takes in an array of T models, runs 10-fold cross-validation on them all, and outputs an array of each of their cross-validation accuracies.

-We also have an additional class called "preprocess_visualize", which takes in the data from the csv files, and has built-in functions to randomize the data and display statistics on each feature's distribution.
+We also have an additional class called "preprocess_visualize", which takes in the data from the CSV files, and has built-in functions to randomize the data and display statistics on each feature's distribution.

 Every model that was run had a maximum number of steps of 500 in gradient descent, and the gradient descent would